ringo32/EndeavourOS-iso-next/README.md

 ## How to build ISO:
-To build you need to use installed EndeavourOS system or any archbased system with EndeavourOS repository enabled.
+To build you need to use installed EndeavourOS system or any archbased system with EndeavourOS repository enabled. main branch is used for latest testing stable branch is always the one with the last release date, like **08-2021** So make sure you change the branch to build ISO taking main branch will may fail for you.

 https://github.com/endeavouros-team/mirrors